Render of APEX Stairs with Cleaning Products

 Step 1: Brush off the steps, moving from top to bottom, with a stiff-bristled broom.
 Do not try to scrub the steps with the broom, as it might scratch the aluminum.

-Step 2: The most efficient way to clean outdoor aluminum steps with a powder-coated finish is with a pressure washer using filtered water at low pressure.
+Step 2: The most efficient way to clean outdoor aluminum steps with a powder-coated finish is by using filtered water at low pressure with a pressure washer.
 Use a mild detergent such as dish soap, and DO NOT use chlorine or harsh cleaning solutions.
-High water pressure and harsh cleaning products can damage the powder-coated finish.
+High water pressure and aggressive cleaning products can damage the powder-coated finish.
 The commercial cleaning solutions will clean the surface, but they also remove micro-layers of finish.
 The layer might later become hard and crack while losing its protective barrier.

-Step 3: As stated above, use a soft brush or cloth to clean the surface; do not use anything that has hard bristles or a scratchy pad.
+Step 3: As stated above, use a soft brush or cloth to clean the surface; do not use anything with stiff bristles or a scratchy pad.

 Step 4: To keep powder-coated steps looking nice, try a high-grade, non-abrasive car wax that contains a U.V. blocker and/or U.V. inhibitors.
 Be sure to wipe off residual wax because it could bake in the heat and cause permanent staining.
-It is recommended, as with any other product applied to the staircase, to make a test area on the underside of the steps.
+As with any other product applied to the staircase, making a test area on the underside of the steps is recommended.